 At HR Law & Solutions last month, attendees asked tough questions about handling requests for intermittent leave under the FMLA.
-I promised to write a blog post summarizing current rules and regulations, so here goes:
+We promised to write a blog post summarizing current rules and regulations, so here goes:

 Intermittent leave is FMLA taken in periodic short blocks of time for a single FMLA qualifying reason.
 Common reasons for intermittent leave include time off for an employee’s occasional medical appointments, flare-ups of a chronic condition (ex. migraines), or periodic treatment of an ongoing disease (ex. chemotherapy).
 Intermittent leave can also be taken for a family member’s serious health condition or for military caregiver leave.
 Employers must also grant intermittent leave to an employee whose spouse, parent or child is called up for active military duty.